mendhak/gpslogger/README.md

 It sets up timers and alarms for the next GPS point to be requested.
 It passes location info to the various loggers so that they can write files.
 It also invokes the auto-uploaders so that they may send their files to Dropbox, etc.

-It also passes information to the GPSMainActivity.
+It also passes information to the Event Bus.

 ### GPS Main Activity

 This is the main visible form in the app.
 It consists of several 'fragments' - the simple view, detailed view and big view.

-It takes care of the main screen, the menus and passing information from the GPSLoggingService to the various fragments.
+It takes care of the main screen, the menus and toolbars.

-It also passes requests from the fragments to start or stop logging.
+The fragments listen to the Event Bus for location changes and display it in their own way.

 ### Session and AppSettings